GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 # From YANG-based configurations to meta-knowledge graph

 In the following, we consider the use of Semantic Web technologies as the foundation for representing data in the form of a knowledge graph.
-We also assume the ability to transform a description of configurations and network infrastructures expressed accordingly to a given (set of) YANG models into a knowledge graph representation.
+We also assume the ability to transform a description of configurations and network infrastructures expressed accordingly to a given (set of) YANG model(s) into a knowledge graph representation.

 For the realization of this data transformation, we identify the following scenarios: